Reporting elder abuse — who to call and what to expect

 When you report, the agency that receives the report investigates.
 They interview your parent, they interview the alleged abuser, they gather evidence.
 If they find abuse occurred, they work toward stopping it and protecting your parent.
 The level of intervention depends on the severity of the abuse and what the law allows.

 Not all reported abuse results in criminal charges.
 Some results in civil orders like restraining orders.
 Some results in agency intervention like removing a caregiver or mandating services.
 Some results in no action because the investigation doesn't find sufficient evidence or because your parent doesn't consent to intervention and has capacity to refuse help.
+That last possibility is one of the hardest things to sit with, and we'll come back to it.

 Is your parent in immediate danger?
 If yes, call 911.
 Don't wait to figure out the right agency to report to.
 Immediate safety is the priority.